DarshanParbadiya/TodoList/README.md

 # TodoList
-A simple WebAppliction to keep track of tasks built using bootstrap, jQuery,HTML, and CSS.
+A simple responsive WebAppliction to keep track of tasks built using bootstrap, jQuery,HTML, and CSS.

 live website
 https://darshanparbadiya.github.io/TodoList/